 This is our first post in a series discussing the criminal justice reforms enacted in House Bill 1176 and SB 236 and how those reforms will affect DUI prosecution and defense in Georgia.
-First, HB 1176, which deals with criminal record, expungement, and court fines and costs.
+First, HB 1176, deals with a criminal record, expungement, and court fines and costs.

-Before HB 1176, which will take effect July 1, 2013, overhauled the expungement process, going so far as to remove the word from the law itself, a DUI arrest, regardless of plea or reduced sentencing, would produce an vitrtually permanent arrest record.
+Before HB 1176, which will take effect July 1, 2013, overhauled the expungement process, going so far as to remove the word from the law itself, a DUI arrest, regardless of plea or reduced sentencing, would produce a virtually permanent arrest record.
 The arrest could be made available to insurance companies, creditors, and most importantly, employers seeking a background check for their clients or employees.
-For many people, the stigma of a DUI arrest on their record was an stiff obstacle to getting hired or receiving reasonable rates on services like insurance or loans.
-And the process of expungement, having any and all records of requested arrests and/or convictions removed from a criminal history, was notoriously hard.
-After a case closed, an individual could petition that his/her prosecuting attorney approve a request for expungement.
+For many people, the stigma of a DUI arrest on their record was a stiff obstacle to getting hired or receiving reasonable rates on services like insurance or loans.
+And the process of expungement, having any records of requested arrests and/or convictions removed from criminal history, was notoriously hard.
+After a case is closed, an individual could petition that his/her prosecuting attorney approve a request for expungement.
 If the prosecutor denied the request, the defendant could appeal to the Superior Court of the county where he/she was tried, but if the court denied the appeal there was no further chance for expungement.
 Though many of the same obstacles are still in place, the Georgia Legislature adjusted the process by specifying and tweaking the various situations in which an individual’s records are eligible for expungement.

-According to the Prosecuting Attorney’s Council of Georgia summary of 2012 Georgia legislation, HB 1176 “puts in place a totally new procedure which will require that most criminal history records be automatically restricted so they cannot be accessed by the public (especially employers) unless the arrest resulted in a conviction.”
+According to the Prosecuting Attorney’s Council of Georgia summary of 2012 Georgia legislation, HB 1176 “puts in place a new procedure which will require that most criminal history records be automatically restricted so they cannot be accessed by the public (especially employers) unless the arrest resulted in a conviction.”
 Whether a criminal history is held by a clerk of court or an arresting law enforcement agency, an individual may be eligible to have his/her record restricted, so that the information is only available to criminal justice agencies.
 Basically, for certain drug offenses, if an individual pleads or is found guilty and completes his/her probation without error, his/her record will be restricted.
-Also, if an individual is found not-guilty of all charges by a trial court, his/her record will be restricted.
+Also, if an individual is found not guilty of all charges by a trial court, his/her record will be restricted.
 Unfortunately, in between these two outcomes lie a multitude of limitations.

 Here are the main limitations for the immediate eligibility of record restrictions: